-On 23rd December, 2010, Regal REIT (via Sonnix Limited (the "Regal iClub Building - Property Company")) entered into a new hotel management agreement (the "iClub Hotel Management Agreement") with the Hotel Manager, a member of the RHIHL Connected Persons Group, in respect of the management of the business of Regal iClub Hotel for a 10-year term commencing on 1st January, 2011 and expiring on 31st December, 2020, at a management fee comprised of a base fee which is equal to 2% of the gross revenues derived from Regal iClub Hotel and an incentive fee which is equal to 5% of the excess of the gross operating profit of Regal iClub Hotel over the base fee and certain fixed charges for each fiscal year during the term of the iClub Hotel Management Agreement.
+On 23rd December, 2010, Regal REIT (via Sonnix Limited (the "Regal iClub Hotel - Property Company")) entered into the iClub Hotel Management Agreement with the Hotel Manager, a member of the RHIHL Connected Persons Group, in respect of the management of the business of Regal iClub Hotel for a 10-year term commencing on 1st January, 2011 and expiring on 31st December, 2020, at a management fee comprised of a base fee which is equal to 2% of the gross hotel revenue derived from Regal iClub Hotel and an incentive fee which is equal to 5% of the excess of the gross operating profit of Regal iClub Hotel over the base fee and certain fixed charges for each fiscal year during the term of the iClub Hotel Management Agreement.
 Reference can be made to the announcement dated 23rd December, 2010 published by the REIT Manager in relation to this connected party transaction.